14 Oct CLOSE PROTECTION OPERATIONAL PERFORMANCE

 ~ Thomas J. Watson

 There are many ways to measure the performance of a company so as to determine if it is doing well.
+Come along during, have a shot at the good fortune online pokies for real money nz.
 The most common method is to look at its gross or net profit.
 This, however, isn’t always a reliable way to determine the performance of a company and certainly, within a specialist security provision where threat(s) to life are the reason for that provision, the term, ‘operational performance’ comes into its own meaning in comparison with all other usual businesses’ objectives.

 What is Operational Performance within the context of security service provision?